 Our Project Description

 The Smart Globe International project begins with purchasing 1,000 acres of land in Cameroon.
 Half of that land will be in the Northwest region where the high altitude is prime for growing Arabica coffee.
 The other half will be farmland in the Center province of Cameroon which is well-suited to growing cacao trees.
 Other crops, such as plantains, bananas, and peanuts will be strategically planted with the coffee and cacao in order to provide shade, repel pests, and to add to the biodiversity.
-This approach of planting diverse crops within our main yields highlights our commitment to organic, sustainable farming.
+This approach of planting diverse crops within our main yields highlights our commitment to sustainable farming.

 Dreams for our future in CO